 Time to competence is the amount of time that it takes to get an employee performing to a certain level in a job.
-Competence incudes knowledge, skills and the set of abilities needed to do a job.
-In a world of digital transformation, upskilling and new job roles are common, so time to competence is an important consideration for many organisations.
+Competence includes knowledge, skills and the set of abilities needed to do a job.
+In a world of digital transformation, up-skilling and new job roles are common, so time to competence is an important consideration for many organisations.
 When it comes to employee engagement, time to competence is very important.

 Shift your organisational culture